Sentara RMH Breast Care

 Deanna Lam, RN, BSN and Libbi Fitzgerald, RN, BSN, work with women dealing with any breast issue, including those being diagnosed with or treated for breast cancer.
 Specifically, Libbi works with women going through the diagnostic process; Deanna works with women diagnosed with breast cancer.
 Both Libbi and Deanna guide women and their families through the various services involved, connecting them with appropriate resources and support.

 How much do you know about breast cancer?
 Take the quiz.

 A significant advance in the science of breast care was the discovery in 1994 of gene mutations that cause breast and ovarian cancer.
 Since then, according to the National Cancer Institute, scientists have determined that about five to 10 percent of breast and ovarian cancer cases are hereditary, due to a mutated gene known as BRACA1 or BRACA2.
 Gene carriers do not inherit cancer, but rather a heightened risk of cancer.
-Genetic testing is available at RMH, provided by Dr. Heidi Rafferty.
+Genetic testing is one of the many breast health care services available at Sentara RMH and is provided by Dr. Heidi Rafferty.

 Genetic testing is a simple procedure; patients are given a special mouthwash to swish in their mouth and then release into a cup.
 The mouthwash specimen is sent out for testing; results return in about two weeks.
 Patients should not eat, drink or chew gum for one hour before the test.

 You may qualify for genetic testing if breast cancer runs in your family or you have a personal history of any of the following:

 Most insurance companies cover the cost of genetic testing for those who meet their eligibility requirements.

 - Breast cancer in two or more relatives